-Data from Public Health England's (PHE) Screening Histories Information Manager (SHIM) system were used to population the screening data in the cancer registry database, with data being fed in through the Screening QA Reference Centres.
-This records information for women who had attended breast screening which led to a diagnosis in calendar years 2005 to 2015.
+Data from Public Health England (PHE)'s Screening Histories Information Manager (SHIM) system were used to populate the screening data in the cancer registry database, with data being fed in through the Screening QA Reference Centres.
+This records information for women who had attended breast screening which led to a diagnosis in calendar years 2006 to 2016.

 The SHIM data reports screen detected breast cancer cases a few percentage points lower than the previous iterations.
-This is due to a backlog of cases currently being updated, and differences in the methodology for identifying screen detected tumours.
-While the difference for breast cancers in small, in-situ screen detected breast cancers show larger variation.
+This is due to a backlog of cases currently being updated, and differences in the methodology for identifying screen-detected tumours.
+While the difference for breast cancers is small, in situ screen-detected breast cancers show larger variation.
 These differences will be fed back to the SHIM system to improve data completeness in future.